 Ray Oldenburg (Marlowe & Company, $18, third edition: Aug.
 18, 1999)

-“Murray Stenson recommended it to me years ago.
+“Murray Stenson recommended this book to me years ago.
 It was originally published in 1989, so some of the content is outdated.
 However, the ideas carry through the decades.
 All bartenders should know the importance of place and recognize how we can transform one.
 This book explains what a third place [where people gather] is, its importance, how it has and can evolve our culture and also how we as bartenders can play a significant role in society through a third place.”—Anu Elford, co-owner of Canoe Ventures LLC (No Anchor, Rob Roy)Continue to 5 of 10 below.

 Michael Ruhlman (Henry Holt, $27.50, first edition: 1997)